ReactiveBayes/rxinfer-website/content/_index.md

   enable : true
   service_item:
     # service item loop
-    - title : "Hello RxInfer.jl!"
+    - title : "Hello RxInfer!"
       images:
       - ""
-      content : "RxInfer makes probabilistic modeling easy.
+      content : "RxInfer.jl makes probabilistic modeling easy.
 Simply specify your model, grab a drink and the package takes care of the rest.
 Take a look how easy it is to specify a linear state space model and to run inference in it!"
       code: "{{< code >}}
                 \n@model function SSM(n, x0, A, B, Q, P) \n
                     \n